Trustpoint-Project/trustpoint/docker/sftp-server/readme.md

 # SFTP Server (Docker)

+> [!CAUTION]
+> The SFTP server is for testing use only.
+Do NOT use it in a production deployment.
+Instead, use a properly configured SFTP server on a different machine than Trustpoint.

 This document explains how to build, start, and log in to a Docker-based SFTP server.
 Follow these instructions from within the `docker/sftp-server/` directory.

 ---